Drug Supply Chain Security Act (DSCSA) Unpacked

 Challenges of Pharmaceutical Traceability

-The U.S. Pharmaceutical & Life Sciences market accounts for over 40% of global pharmaceutical sales and is expected to grow to over 680 billion by 2023.
+The U.S. Pharmaceutical & Life Sciences market accounts for over 40% of global pharmaceutical sales and is expected to grow to over 680 billion.
 This rise is driven by a growing, aging population with higher disposable income.
 Although the vast majority of pharmaceuticals sold in the U.S. are safe, this large and growing market is an attractive target for theft and counterfeiting.
 A long-standing estimate by the World Health Organization (WHO) suggests that between five and eight percent of pharmaceuticals sold worldwide is counterfeit; many experts consider this estimate low.

 Counterfeit or falsified medical products can contain the wrong active ingredients, no active ingredients or toxic ingredients, and are often produced in unsanitary conditions by untrained personnel.
 Furthermore, they are carefully produced to look identical to genuine products, making them difficult to detect.
 These fraudulent products can either fail to treat a patient's condition or cause a dangerous and possibly fatal reaction.
 There have been numerous high-profile cases where illegitimate pharmaceuticals have caused illness and death.